“WebSpectator technology allowed us to increase our ad revenue

 “WebSpectator contributes to IAB Europe Research.

 This case study explores the value on time as an effective metric for publishers and advertisers, based on the research findings on a client use case where the Guaranteed Time Slot (GTS) accredited metric was put to the test.”

 “This is just more of the same.
-It's still very complicated to create a standard that suits everyone,” says WebSpectator CEO Andre Parreira.
+It's still very complicated to create a standard that suits everyone,” says WebSpectator founder Andre Parreira.
 “At the end of the day, no one wants to buy a premium video slot for two seconds.
 They don't want their video viewed, they want it seen.”

-"WebSpectator CEO and founder André Parreira stated his company's technology can measure VAST inventory because "on top of our VAST player integration, we have a unique realtime bidirectional connection that WebSpectator establishes with the user device/browser."
+"WebSpectator founder André Parreira stated his company's technology can measure VAST inventory because "on top of our VAST player integration, we have a unique realtime bidirectional connection that WebSpectator establishes with the user device/browser."